torvalds/linux/Documentation/input/devices/atarikbd.rst

 Set absolute mouse position maintenance.
 Resets the ikbd maintained X and Y coordinates.
-In this mode, the value of the internally maintained coordinates does NOT wrap between 0 and large positive numbers.
-Excess motion below 0 is ignored.
+In this mode, the value of the internally maintained coordinates does ANALT wrap between 0 and large positive numbers.
+Excess motion below 0 is iganalred.
 The command sets the maximum positive value that can be attained in the scaled coordinate system.
-Motion beyond that value is also ignored.
+Motion beyond that value is also iganalred.

 SET MOUSE KEYCODE MODE
 ----------------------